 Aetna networks help save money for you and your employees.
 However, we know that sometimes members receive care out-of-network.
 Not all out-of-network claims are the same.
-Sometimes members need care when an in-network provider is not available and sometimes they go out-of-network voluntarily if they have a plan that is not limited to innetwork only options.
+Sometimes members need care when an in-network provider is not available and

-Involuntary:

-- Emergency services: This often happens when a member gets care outside of our network for emergency care. - Out-of-network specialists: This can also happen when members get care in a network hospital from out-of-network specialists like radiologists or anesthesiologists.
+- Involuntary: - Emergency services: This often happens when a member gets care outside of our network for emergency care. - Out-of-network specialists: This can also happen when members get care in a network hospital from out-of-network specialists like radiologists or anesthesiologists.